akka/akka/akka-docs/src/main/paradox/typed/persistence-style.md

 ## Optional initial state

-Sometimes it's not desired to use a separate state class for the empty initial state, but rather treat that as there is no state yet.
+Sometimes it's not desirable to use a separate state class for the empty initial state, but rather treat that as there is no state yet.
 @java[`null` can then be used as the `emptyState`, but be aware of that the `state` parameter will then be `null` for the first commands and events until the first event has be persisted to create the